 MT 231 Calculus and Analytic Geometry I (5 Credits)

-This is the first of a three-course sequence concerned with calculus of one variable.
-Topics include: elementary functions, limits and continuity, differentiation and integration of algebraic, logarithmic and exponential equations, with an emphasis on applications of differentiation.
+This is the first of a three-course sequence of calculus.
+Topics include limits and continuity; differentiation and integration of algebraic and transcendental functions, implicit differentiation, applications involving derivatives and integrals..